The Bristol Bombay.

 The C26/31 Specification

-The hybrid bomber/transport type was a class of aircraft prompted by the RAF's heavy commitment to policing duties in its mandates in the Middle East and on the borders of India.
+The hybrid bomber/transport type was a class of aircraft prompted by the RAF's heavy commitment to policing duties in British mandates in the Middle East and on the borders of India.
 The Vickers Vernon, Victoria and Valentia family had served the RAF well from the early 1920s, rushing troops to trouble-spots and evacuating civilians in emergencies.
 The Valentia was used to bomb rebel tribal villages (usually preceded by the dropping of leaflets and aerial loudspeaker announcements).
 The RAF found this class of aircraft a valuable asset and other colonial powers, particularly the Italians, copied the concept.
 The C26/31 specification called for an aircraft that could replace the Vickers Valentia.
 The primary role was as a transport, it had to be able to carry at least 24 fully equipped troops or a load of fuel or water in tanks mounted in the fuselage.
 To make the aircraft self-supporting it should be able to load and accommodate three aircraft engines within the fuselage.
 If used for casualty evacuation provision for at least 10 stretcher cases should be provided.
 The ability to carry eight 250 lb (113 Kg) bombs and eight 24 lb (11 Kg) bombs was specified along with gun positions in the nose and tail for Lewis machine guns, each with 5 magazines of ammunition.
 The crew was to be composed of two pilots and two gunners.
 As per the normal RAF bomber protocol of the time, one pilot would fly the aircraft, while the other carried out the role of navigator and bomb aimer, swapping roles as required on long missions.
 The two gunners would be RAF tradesmen, usually one would be an engine mechanic and the other an airframe rigger, to provide the ability to do running repairs away from base.
 The aircraft had to be suitable for use in tropical conditions.

 More than one commentator has made the point that the C26/31 specification seemed custom-made for the plot of the type of boy's adventure story popular between the wars.
 The officers "Biggles" and "Ginger" pilot their aircraft to rescue Princess Jelhi from the evil Khazi of Kalabar while the trusty lower-ranks "Chalky" and "Nobby" repair the aircraft just in time to take off and rake the pursuing Khazi's followers with Lewis-gun fire (the Bombay did end up featured in one "Biggles" Book by WE Johns; "Biggles Big Game Hunt" of 1948).

-It should be noted that although the specification number C26/31 would normally indicate that it was issued in 1931 (the last two digits usually indicate the year of issue), C26/31 was put out to tender the following year, 9th April 1932 to be exact.
+It should be noted that although the specification number C26/31 would normally indicate that it was issued in 1931 (the last two digits usually indicate the year of issue), C26/31 was put out to tender the following year, the 9th of April 1932 to be exact.

-Five companies prepared designs for C26/31: Supermarine, Boulton Paul, Handley-Page, Armstrong-Whitworth and Bristol.
+Five companies prepared designs for C26/31: Supermarine, Boulton Paul, Handley Page, Armstrong Whitworth and Bristol.
 Surprisingly, Vickers who had built the Vernon, Victoria and Valentia family, did not tender.
 Little is known of Supermarine's Type 231 design for the specification, other than it was to be powered by twin Bristol Pegasus engines, it is not known if it was formally tendered to the Air Ministry.
 Boulton Paul's type P69 was a tubby, enlarged version of their P64 biplane mail carrier and seems to have been rejected early on in the process.

 The Air Ministry ended up paying for the construction of three prototypes for C26/31.
 The Armstong Whitworth AW23 was a low-wing monoplane with a retractable undercarriage, looking like a fatter version of the later Whitley bomber, powered by two AW Tiger engines.
 The Handley Page HP51 was their earlier HP43 three-engined biplane converted to a twin-engined monoplane (it would later form the basis of the HP54 Harrow of which we will learn more later).
 The Bristol tender was their Type 130, a high-wing monoplane with fixed undercarriage with the wheels enclosed in large spats.
 It used the new 7-spar stressed-skin wing designed by Harry Pollard.
 The front Lewis gun was enclosed in a hydraulically powered turret while the rear gun position was originally just an opening with a Scarff ring.
 All three designs had twin, braced, rudders to accommodate the rear gunner position.